azu0609/repo/README.md

     </a>
 </div>

-> **Warning**
+> [!WARNING]
-> This repository uses self-made update script, which is unstable and may cause issue like can't load repository.
+> This repository uses self-made update script, which is unstable and might cause some issues such as can't load repository.
 > Most issues are resolved in ~24h

 ## Included IPA: